Indian Wells: Coco Gauff, Aryna Sabalenka and Daniil Medvedev in action at the unofficial fifth tennis major

 Andy Murray produced an encouraging display but eventually went down to No 5 seed Andrey Rublev in the second round on Friday having won his opening match against qualifier David Goffin.

-Five-time champion Novak Djokovic returned to Indian Wells but was surprisingly knocked out by world No 123 Luca Nardi in the third round, while Australian Open champions Jannik Sinner and Iga Swiatek are also in action in the place they call 'Tennis Paradise'.
+Five-time champion Novak Djokovic returned to Indian Wells but was surprisingly knocked out by world No 123 Nardi in the third round, while Australian Open champion Iga Swiatek is also in action in the place they call 'Tennis Paradise'.

 On Wednesday, Sabalenka faces American Emma Navarro from 6pm before Coco Gauff plays Elise Meterns and Daniil Medvedev meets Grigor Dimitrov.